Mansfield Reformatory: A Engaging Day Trip for Everyone

-by | Last updated Dec 3, 2023 | Adventure After Diagnosis | 0 comments
+by | Last updated Apr 27, 2025 | Adventure After Diagnosis | 0 comments

-But the building itself is beautiful and full of history, so I’ve been craving a visit in its non-Halloween form.
+I had visited only once when it was a haunted house.
+But the building itself is beautiful and full of history, so I’d been craving a visit in its non-Halloween form.
 Not to mention there are several movies and music videos that have been filmed here.
 Where are my Shawshank Redemption fans at?!

 Stairwell Mansfield Reformatory RE-min